 In keeping with other organizations similarly supporting journalistic projects, if your project is one that takes you to a high-risk location, your media partner must abide by ACOS Alliance principles.
 More details here.
 Your media partner should also be fully responsibile for your endeavors.

-Eyebeam accepts internship applications on a rolling basis for the following departments:
+Eyebeam accepts internship applications on a rolling basis from enrolled students who wish to obtain college credit for interning.
+Internships are accepted for the following departments:

 - Development & Fundraising